 Q2.
 Advantage of clutch mechanism on rear derailleur?

 Ans.: Clutch mechanism on a rear derailleur is designed to ensure that the chain is tensioned and stays in place when riding over grounds that are uneven and rough.
 Although clutch mechanisms on SRAM and Shimano rear derailleurs are designed and operate in a different manner, the objective is the same.
 Nowadays they are common on all MTB rear derailleurs, offering quiet operation of the drivetrain that can be easily relied on.
 However, for everyday bikes rides – clutch rear derailleurs may cause flats.

 Q3.
 Are Shimano rear derailleurs better than SRAM rear derailleurs?

 As you replace the rear derailleur, it will need to be compatible with shifters on your bike.
 After you have used the hex bolt to clamp the derailleur to its hanger, the cable will need to be attached.
 Follow this up by looping the chain between the jockey wheels.
-If you can shift smoothly through variable gear combinations, you have successfully replaced your rear derailleur.
-The shifting can be fine-tuned by turning the barrel adjuster inwards or outwards if needed.
+If you are able to shift smoothly through variable gear combinations, you have successfully replaced your rear derailleur.
+The shifting can be fine-tuned by turning the barrel adjuster inwards or outwards, if needed.

 As you use the shifter on your right hand as a means of controlling rear derailleurs, out on the road you will want clean gear shifts.
-A simple click should be enough to transfer the chain from one form to another – up or down.
-The best road bike rear derailleurs will instill inside you the confidence required to make automatic changes to the gear so that you can deal with any conditions out on the road.
+A simple click should be enough to transfer the chain from one from to another – up or down.
+The best road bike rear derailleurs will instill inside you the confidence required to make automatic changes to the gear so that you are able to deal with any conditions out on the road.
 Whichever road bike rear derailleur that you select from this article, make sure that your bike is compatible with the rear mech and the shifters.
-Try to use shifters and derailleurs from the same manufacturer, and you can be on your way!
+Try to use shifters and derailleurs from the same manufacturer, and you can be on our way!